remixer-dec/dds.wasm/README.md

   // returns a string with url of converted displayable image.
   // you can set it in <img>'s src attribute to see the image
   // to get image metadata and bytes, add the second argument {outputFormat: 'data'}
-})
+  // to toggle transparency, add {transparency: true} in the second argument })
 ```